Sage-Bionetworks/agora-data-tools/tests/test_assets/rna_de_individual/RESULT_ORDER_IMPLEMENTATION.md

 - The ordering logic is deterministic and consistent across all genes and age groups
 - For models with 3 genotypes or other unexpected counts, the function falls back to alphabetical sorting
 - The `result_order` field is generated dynamically based on the actual genotypes present in each model_group
-- The `age_numeric` field provides a convenient integer representation of age for numerical operations and sorting
-- If age parsing fails, `age_numeric` defaults to 0 to prevent errors